GoogleChrome/developer.chrome.com/site/en/blog/iframe-credentialless/index.md

 ## Iframe credentialless to the rescue

 We're introducing `<iframe credentialless>` to help embed third-party iframes that don't set COEP.
-By adding the `credentialless` attribute to the `<iframe>` element, the iframe is loaded from a different, ephemeral storage partition and it isn't subject to COEP restrictions anymore.
+By adding the `credentialless` attribute to the `<iframe>` element, the iframe is loaded from a different, empty context.
+In particular, it is loaded without cookies.
+This allows for removing the COEP restriction.

 Example: